-Note: See The WiFi connection is slow or intermittent. when selecting the mounting location.
+Note: See The WiFi connection is slow or intermittent. on page 153 when selecting the mounting location.

 Figure 14 Screw Specifications

 - 1 Select a position free of obstructions on a wall strong enough to hold the weight of the device. - 2 Mark two holes on the wall at the appropriate distance apart for the screws.